-Note: these are in no particular order, and I may add to this list as I continue to learn from others’ views and from history.
+Note: these are in no particular order, and I may add to this list as I continue to learn from others’ views, from Scripture, and from history.

 - Leaders in, and employees of, local, state, and federal governments are not above the law and should be held accountable.